KeithMadison/detect_mgp_implementation/README.md

 #### Description

-Both  `hough_circle_detector.py`  and  `contour_circle_detector.py`  detect circular features in images, indicative of potential MGP sites.
+Both  `hough_circle_detector.py`  and  `contour_circle_detector.py`  detect circular features in images.
+Circular features are cropped to a uniform size and saved in a specified output directory, as are images containing no circular features.

 #### 2.1.
 Hough Transform Circle Detector